The Informed Investor

 Understanding Wealth Management vs. Financial Planning

-What does it mean to manage one’s wealth (or assets) versus financial planning?
+What does managing one’s wealth (or assets) mean versus financial planning?
 Some might think the two are synonymous and approach their wealth management and financial planning similarly.
 While the differences between the two are nuanced, knowing the distinction between wealth management vs. financial planning is important for any investor.

-When we talk about wealth management, we’re referring to how to structure, monitor, measure, and evaluate financial assets’ performance.
+When discussing wealth management, we’re referring to how to structure, monitor, measure, and evaluate financial assets’ performance.
 Whereas, financial planning refers to how money is being spent, and how such use impacts your life and the ability to sustain your financial goals.

 It’s essential that a financial advisor understands how to manage a client’s assets given all kinds of expenses (or necessities), from medical emergencies, home renovation, retirement, and everything in between.